I do not have a license to practice in the state of Kentucky, can I still volunteer.

-Currently, Surgery on Sunday is in need of PACU nurses, scrub techs, CRNAs and anesthesiologists.
+Surgery on Sunday is currently in need of OR and PACU nurses, surgical techs, and CRNAs.

-I am interested in a medical career or I am currently a medical/nursing student and would like to shadow, are there opportunities?
+I am interested in a medical career or am currently a medical/nursing student and would like to observe surgery, are there opportunities?

 Do you provide malpractice insurance?